OmarMHawash/auto-rello-it/README.md

 ### Notes:

-- warm up your trello page, or use warmup function
+- Trello left side-bar must be closed.
+- For screens with 1920*1080 dimensions.
-- use trello in white mode
+- Use trello in white mode.
-- have a chrome tab opened up
+- Better to have a chrome tab opened up.

+### Usage
+- Warm up your trello board, or use commented warmup function.
+- If mouse tooltip showed: Waiting... for too long, restart the script.

 ### Available factors